 With a quality microphone paired with some headphones, you will create excellent sound input that can also double as an output device when playing games or recording media!

-Can you use a headset to record audio?
+Can you use a gaming headset to record audio?

 A good USB microphone is the simplest, most straightforward way to start recording your voice.
-This wired headset will get you up and running in minutes with no stand or mic technique required, from online calls to a podcast!
+This wired headset will get you up and running in minutes with no stand or mic technique required, from voice and video calls to a podcast!

 How can I improve my headset mic?

-The best way to make your voice sound more natural frequency response is by moving the microphone up close and practicing plosives.
+The best way to make your voice sound more natural is by moving the microphone up close and practicing plosives.

 You’ll notice that when you use these sounds, like P or B, for example, there’s an exhale of breath which can be quite loud on a recording.